-“Personal data” is an umbrella term for any information by which one can identify a person, directly or indirectly, such as the name, the address, the national registry number, the salary data, the online profile, or the log-in details.
+“Personal data” is an umbrella term for any information by which one can identify a person, directly or indirectly, such as the name, the address, the e-mail address, the national registry number, the salary data, the online profile, the IP address, or the log-in details.

 The concept of “processing” is defined so broadly that almost any operation performed on personal data is considered as processing, such as collection, recording, storage, adaptation, alteration, consultation, use, disclosure by transmission, dissemination, or erasure.
 However, one condition is that the processing is at least partially carried out by automated means or, if not, that the personal data are intended to be contained in a filing system.